 that's probably to Zoom in a classroom.
 That's great advice for students do to be, to be taken seriously by their peers and the teacher.

 I hadn't even thought about that.
 And that's it's that's right.
 You're right.

 Guy Kawasaki: I'm going to tell my son that right after we hang up.

 Robert Cialdini: Yeah.

-Guy Kawasaki: A little bit of nostalgia here.
-Looking back, you and I we’re kind of old guys at this point, what's the proudest thing you've done in your career?
+A little bit of nostalgia here. looking back, you and I were kind of old guys at this point, what's the proudest thing you've done

 Guy Kawasaki: Now, when you say worth it, you don't mean financially.
 You mean for the big picture, right?